klipsey/DriverMod/README.md

 ## Changelog

+`1.6.3`
+- Another handful of bugfixes from .score
+- Godsling passive is now disabled in multiplayer due to balance concerns
+- Added Badass Mode (must be toggled via config)
+- Fixed Godsling unlock not working

 `1.6.2`
 - Various bugfixes courtesy of .score
 - Skateboard cooldown: 0.5s > 1s, flying no longer possible- wasn't really a fun mechanic to begin with